ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 For example, if it is obvious that the idea does not even solve the problem.
 Unlike the main decision and solutions, text in the notes does not need rationale.

-Furthermore, the author, acknowledgements, dates etc. can be written here.
+Furthermore, the author, acknowledgments, dates etc. can be written here.